learn-co-curriculum/cssi-prework-python-variable-types-readme/README.md

 ## Introduction

 Variables hold data of any type in memory.
-In Python, there are a few different variable types we'll be going over.
-Note that here "type" does not mean "data type".
-Unlike in languages such as C, C++, and Objective-C, data types in Python do not need to be explicitly declared when variables are assigned.

-We're going to focus here on two main variable types.
+In Python, variables can be *local* or *global*.
+Let's look at the differences between these types of variable:

 ## Local Variables